JuliaFinMetriX/TimeData.jl/doc.md

 # Constructors

-For each type, variables can be created by directly handing over observations as `DataFrame` and time information as `DataArray` to the inner constructor.
+For each type, variables can be created by directly handing over observations as `DataFrame` and time information as `Array` to the inner constructor.

     using TimeData
     using Datetime

     vals = rand(30, 4)
-    dats = [date(2013, 7, ii) for ii=1:30]
+    dats = Date{ISOCalendar}[date(2013, 7, ii) for ii=1:30]
     nams = ["A", "B", "C", "D"]
     valsDf = DataFrame(vals, nams)
-    datsDa = DataArray(dats)

-    tm = Timematr(valsDf, datsDa)
+    tm = Timematr(valsDf, dats)

 Besides, there also exist several outer constructors for each type, allowing more convenient creation.
-In particular, if observations or dates do not entail any `NAs`, there is no need to wrap them up into `DataFrames` or `DataArrays` previously, but `TimeData` objects can simply be created from `Arrays`.
+In particular, if observations do not entail any `NAs`, there is no need to wrap them up into `DataFrames` previously, but `TimeData` objects can simply be created from `Arrays`.
 Also, there might be situations where variable names and / or dates are missing.
 For these cases, there exist more convenient outer constructors, too, which generally follow the convention that dates do never precede variable names as arguments.

     tm = Timematr(vals, nams, dats)
     tm = Timematr(vals, nams)
     tm = Timematr(vals, dats)
     tm = Timematr(vals)

-Alternatively, you could also initialize either observations or dates directly with the correct type, while using more convenient inputs for the other components.
-For example, a `DataFrame` of observations could either be used alone or in combination with an array of dates.

-    tm = Timematr(valsDf)
-    tm = Timematr(valsDf, dats)

-With dates already given as `DataArray`, observations could be given as `Array` with or without names given as `Array` as well.

-    tm = Timematr(vals, datsDa)
-    tm = Timematr(vals, nams, datsDa)

 # Indexing